School-wide projects are an amazing way to develop community, empathy, and a buzz about philanthropy throughout an entire school campus.

 Step Six – Develop the Logistics of the day

 Have the students make a list of all the materials that might be needed for the service project and where they might acquire the materials.
 The emphasis here should be placed on practical logistics for the service project.
 For example, if you are running a book drive, where are the books going to be stored?
 In bags or boxes?
 Where will the boxes be kept?
 In what room(s)?
 If you need boxes, where will they come from?
 Many stores like Home Depot or department stores will do in kind donations for service projects.
 Check the process in advance and perhaps have the students apply for the needed materials!
+Be sure to look to the Service-Learning process and allow your students to lead the planning!

 Step Seven – Volunteers, Chaperones, and Incident Plan